AYOUBnsr/AI-Operations-SOC-HomeLab/README.md

-# 🛡️ Network Security & AI Operations Lab
+# 🛡️ AI Operations + SOC cyber HomeLab

 **A self-built home SOC: Wazuh + NetAlertX + Grafana, with an AI security analyst in the loop.**